WebOrigami/docs/src/content/framework/tutorial.md

 The little circle represents the `public` folder, and the box represents the `index.html` file.

-<span class="tutorialStep"></span> Leaving the graph diagram window open, switch back to the main Glitch window.
-You'll return to the graph diagram occasionally to visually confirm the structure of your evolving site.
+<span class="tutorialStep"></span> Leaving the tree diagram window open, switch back to the main Glitch window.
+You'll return to the tree diagram occasionally to visually confirm the structure of your evolving site.

 ## Formulas can call JavaScript